anno-git/hokuyohub/docker/README.md

-# Docker Build System for Hokuyo Hub
+# Docker Build System for Hokuyo Hub (CrowCpp)

 ## Overview

 This directory contains the Docker-based build system for Hokuyo Hub targeting ARM64 Linux (Raspberry Pi 5).
-The build system follows the established platform-specific directory structure pattern.
+The build system has been migrated from Drogon to CrowCpp, resulting in significantly faster build times and reduced complexity.
+The system follows the established platform-specific directory structure pattern.

+## Migration to CrowCpp

+The Docker build system has been updated to use CrowCpp instead of Drogon:

+- **Faster builds**: CrowCpp is header-only, eliminating the need to compile a heavy web framework
+- **Simplified dependencies**: Fewer system dependencies required
+- **Better performance**: CrowCpp offers better runtime performance
+- **Easier maintenance**: Header-only libraries are easier to manage

 ## Directory Structure